-Most of PWRs use the uranium fuel, which is in the form of uranium dioxide.
+Most PWRs use uranium fuel, which is in the form of uranium dioxide.
 Uranium dioxide is a black semiconducting solid with very low thermal conductivity.
-On the other hand the uranium dioxide has very high melting point and has well known behavior.
-The UO2 is pressed into cylindrical pellets, these pellets are then sintered into the solid.
+On the other hand, uranium dioxide has a very high melting point and well-known behavior.
+The UO2 is pressed into cylindrical pellets, and these pellets are then sintered into the solid.

-These cylindrical pellets are then loaded and encapsulated within a fuel rod (or fuel pin), which is made of zirconium alloys due to its very low absorption cross-section (unlike the stainless steel).
+These cylindrical pellets are then loaded and encapsulated within a fuel rod (or fuel pin) made of zirconium alloys due to their very low absorption cross-section (unlike stainless steel).
 The surface of the tube, which covers the pellets, is called fuel cladding.

 See also: Thermal Conduction of Uranium Dioxide

-Thermal and mechanical behavior of fuel pellets and fuel rods constitute one of three key core design disciplines.
-Nuclear fuel is operated under very inhospitable conditions (thermal, radiation, mechanical) and must withstand more than normal conditions operation.
-For example temperatures in the centre of fuel pellets reach more than 1000°C (1832°F) accompanied by fission-gas releases.
-Therefore detailed knowledge of temperature distribution within a single fuel rod is essential for safe operation of nuclear fuel.
-In this section we will study heat conduction equation in cylindrical coordinates using Dirichlet boundary condition with given surface temperature (i.e. using Dirichlet boundary condition).
-Comprehensive analysis of fuel rod temperature profile will be studied in separate section.
+The thermal and mechanical behavior of fuel pellets and fuel rods constitute one of three key core design disciplines.
+Nuclear fuel is operated under inhospitable conditions (thermal, radiation, mechanical) and must withstand more than normal conditions operation.
+For example, temperatures in the center of fuel pellets reach more than 1000°C (1832°F), accompanied by fission-gas releases.
+Therefore detailed knowledge of temperature distribution within a single fuel rod is essential for the safe operation of nuclear fuel.
+This section will study the heat conduction equation in cylindrical coordinates using Dirichlet boundary conditions with given surface temperature (i.e., using Dirichlet boundary condition).
+Comprehensive analysis of fuel rod temperature profile will be studied in a separate section.

 Consider the fuel pellet of radius rU = 0.40 cm, in which there is uniform and constant heat generation per unit volume, qV [W/m3].
-Instead of volumetric heat rate qV [W/m3], engineers often use the linear heat rate, qL [W/m], which represents the heat rate of one meter of fuel rod.
+Instead of volumetric heat rate qV [W/m3], engineers often use the linear heat rate, qL [W/m], representing the heat rate of one meter of the fuel rod.
 The linear heat rate can be calculated from the volumetric heat rate by:

 The centreline is taken as the origin for r-coordinate.
-Due to symmetry in z-direction and in azimuthal direction, we can separate of variables and simplify this problem to one-dimensional problem.
-Thus, we will solve for the temperature as function of radius, T(r), only.
+Due to symmetry in the z-direction and azimuthal direction, we can separate variables and simplify this problem to a one-dimensional problem.
+Thus, we will only solve for the temperature as a function of radius, T(r).
 For constant thermal conductivity, k, the appropriate form of the cylindrical heat equation, is: